DragonWolf123/MyProgramm/README.md

 # MyProgramm
 This is my app.
 (Warning: If you're English, don't download this!
-Otherwise, you will not understand anything)
+Otherwise, you will not understand anything).

 Please run pyinstallapp.py